-The TK_ACTIONS panel is a custom panel that works in 32- and 64-bit versions of Photoshop CS5, CS6, and CC.
-It displays like other panels in Photoshop and makes it easy to invoke a large number of actions without having to search through various action sets on Photoshop's regular Actions panel.
-The gray buttons on the panel are linked to specific actions from the different tutorials that have been loaded onto the regular Actions panel.
+The TKActions panel is a custom panel that works in 32- and 64-bit versions of Photoshop CS5, CS6, and CC.
+It displays like other panels in Photoshop and makes it easy to play a large number of actions without having to scroll through various action sets on Photoshop's regular Actions panel.
+The buttons on the panel are linked to specific actions from the different tutorials that have been loaded onto the regular Actions panel.
 Clicking a button plays the corresponding action.
 (NOTE: This panel is an update to the original panel released in 2012.
-Full details on installing and using this new panel are in the Instructions PDF .)
+Full details on installing and using this new panel are in the Instructions PDF .
+While the Instructions PDF is meant to be an all-inclusive guide for using the panel, many people also benefit from a more visual reference.
+To help meet this need, Sean Bagshaw has recorded a comprehensive set of videos that covers all aspects of installing and using the panel.
+Information on the videos can be found here.)

-The "Basic" tab (right panel) is a good place to start for photographers new to luminosity masks and Photoshop actions.
-Each button on this panel runs a single action that can be useful in developing an image.
+The "BASIC + TP" tab is a good place to start for photographers new to luminosity masks and Photoshop actions.
+Each button on this subpanel runs a single action that can be useful in developing an image.
 Buttons in the "Curves" column create a Curves adjustment layer with the designated luminosity mask in place as the layer mask.
 The "Levels" buttons create Levels adjustment layers with the listed mask in place as the layer mask.
 After the "Curves" and "Levels" actions finish running, it's necessary to go to Photoshop's Properties panel and actually make an adjustment for the adjustment layer.
 The "Channels" column buttons run actions that place the listed luminosity mask(s) on the Channels panel.
 After these actions finish running, check the Channels panel for the results.

-The "Actions" tab is the most advanced section of the panel.
+The "ACTIONS" tab is a more advanced section of the panel.
 It introduces "progressive actions" into the workflow.
-This means that the results obtained by pressing one button on the panel becomes the starting point for an action called by pressing another button.
+This means that the result obtained by pressing one button on the panel becomes the starting point for an action called by pressing another button.
 This allows for an almost infinite combination of selections, layers, masks, and blending modes to be created, tried, and/or deleted.
 Instead of one button only doing one thing, many of the buttons in this section work sequentially WITH other buttons to quickly produce the desired effect.
-The various sections of the "Actions" tab are briefly described below.
+The various sections of the "ACTIONS" tab are briefly described below.
 Again, the Instructions PDF has complete information on using all the buttons in this section.

 Creative Masking—The "Creative Masking" section is meant to be a luminosity mask command center.
 It incorporates several ideas discussed in Sean Bagshaw's The Complete Guide to Luminosity Masks video series.
 For example, instead of limiting luminosity selections to just Lights, Darks, and Mid-tones where the composite RGB channel is the starting point, this section makes it possible to create luminosity selections based on color channels as well.
 And instead of limiting luminosity adjustments to Curves and Levels adjustment layers, several different types of useful adjustment layers can be generated in this section with the luminosity selection incorporated as the layer mask.
 Even blending mode changes, which are also very useful in making adjustments, can easily be applied using buttons in this section.